Running your small business just got a little easier

-Founded in Seattle's King county, King's Dream Business Consulting LLC., is the leading minority-owned small business consulting firm, exclusively serving communities of color, women and the socially or economically disadvantaged.
+Founded in Seattle's King county, King's Dream Business Consulting LLC., is the leading Black-owned, affordable small business development firm.

-The firm was established in September of 2019 by current owner and principal consultant, Jawan Harris, as a direct response to the city's ballooning gentrification and corresponding economic displacement of its indigenous people of color.
+The firm was established in December of 2019 by current owner and founder, Jawan Harris, as a direct response to the city's ballooning gentrification and corresponding economic displacement of it's local BIPOC population.

-American Civil Rights Movement activist and martyr, Dr. Martin Luther King Jr, was ignited by his dream for racial equality and intracommunity equity.
+American Civil Rights Movement leader and martyr, Dr. Martin Luther King Jr, was ignited by his dream for racial equality and intra-community equity.

-King's celebrated success was in bridging organizational disparities among African-American political factions, institutions, congregations and allies across the country in the name of civil liberty.
+King's celebrated success was in bridging organizational disparities across African-American political factions, institutions, congregations and allies across the country in the name of civil liberty.

-King's Dream encompasses the dreams and principals of activist like King by vowing to conduct business ethically and economically to continue strides towards closing racial gaps in American enterprise.
+King's Dream honors the dreams and principles of activist like King by vowing to conduct business ethically and economically to continue strides towards closing racial gaps in American enterprise.

 2019 at a glance.

-Today in America, there are 30.2 million small businesses
+In America, there were 30.2 million small businesses

-Each month an average of 543,000 new businesses are started
+Each month an average of 543,000 new businesses were started

 82% of companies fail because of cash flow problems